 This handy infographic lists what each role entails.

 At UCT, only permanent UCT staff members can set up live events.
-You need to log a call with the IT Helpdesk to be given access to schedule live events.
+You can either manage the event yourself or request assistance from ICTS.

 Attendees can range from anyone who has access to the public meeting link to only those who organisers invite.
 The latter will need to log on to access the event.